Melvszz/IoT-manual/README.md

 <img src="https://i.ibb.co/RjndpvF/Screenshot-2019-10-16-at-16-03-41.png" width="50%" height="50%" />

-This is just a basic bot for your discord channel.
+This is just a basic bot for your discord channel to talk to and get a response.
 For more cool ideas check out: https://beebom.com/useful-discord-bots/